circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 failing test.
 Setting this up is easy with an SSH-enabled run.

-1. Run an SSH build using the Rerun Job with SSH button on the Builds page of the CircleCI app.
+1. Run an SSH build using the Rerun Job with SSH button on the {% comment %} TODO: Jobs {% endcomment %}Builds page of the CircleCI app.
 The command to log into the container over SSH apears, as follows:
 ```
 ssh -p 64625 ubuntu@54.221.135.43